-Patients who have difficulty managing their acne may want to consider BLU-U. This is a relatively new procedure that is available at Supriya Aesthetic Dermatology for those who live in Jupiter, West Palm Beach, and Palm Beach County.
+Patients who have difficulty managing their acne may want to consider BLU-U, a relatively new procedure in the advancement of skin care in South Florida.

 Light therapy has long been recognized at being effective in treating acne.
 A revolutionary new way of doing this is through the use of BLU-U therapy, which involves the use of blue lights rather than ultraviolet ones.
 This treatment method takes only a few minutes per session at our office.

 BLU-U is a type of photodynamic therapy that is used to treat skin disorders such as acne.
 It is primarily prescribed for acne vulgaris, which is the type of acne that occurs as a result of overactive oil glands.
 It involves applying a blue light to the affected area to reduce oil production and kill some of the bacteria that cause acne to form.